 Parking at a meter that is not working and does not register payment may result in a parking citation.
 Malfunctioning meters or problems with the Pay Station in Lot 22/RG should be reported immediately to Parking & Transportation Services (216.687.2023).
 Please relay the meter location and number in your communication.
 If the offices are closed (after 5 p.m.
 M-F), you can email the meter or PayStation information to: firstname.lastname@example.org or leave a voicemail message.

 If your vehicle or a visitor's vehicle becomes disabled while parked on campus, call the CSU Police at 216.687.2020 or 2020 from any campus phone.

 FREQUENTLY ASKED QUESTIONS FOR FACULTY/STAFF

-Contact Parking & Transportation Services immediately and we will issue you a temporary tag.
+Stop by the Parking & Transportation Services Office (E. 24th & Euclid) on your way to work and we will issue you a temporary tag.
 Failure to display a valid hangtag may results in parking citations.